binchengecon/Aiyagari-Deep/README.md

 Before running the code, please install the supporting package, NumPy, Tensorflow and Matplotlib

 One can easily execute by

+* pip install -r requirement.txt